 Despite its clear importance, this multi-period scene reconstruction setting has remained largely unexplored.
 Existing pipelines are typically designed for two distinct settings.
 Static methods, including those designed for in-the-wild imagery, assume that all views share a time-invariant geometry.
 Dynamic methods, on the other hand, rely on smooth and continuous motion over time.
 Neither assumption holds when captures are seasons or even years apart.
 Consequently, current approaches fail to provide a consistent representation while flexibly modeling per-period variations.
 Our work aims to close this gap by introducing a framework that reconstructs all periods within a unified representation, disentangling what remains stable from what evolves.

 We define a multi-period\footnote{We use the term \textbf{period} rather than \textbf{timestamp}.
-Because in our setting, each period corresponds to a time window during which images are captured at slightly different times.} scene as a set of captures of the same spatial region acquired at discrete time intervals, where the scene may have undergone geometric or appearance changes between captures.
+Because in our setting, each period corresponds to a time window during which images are captured at slightly different times.
+We manually define periods using metadata or prior knowledge, assuming that changes within a period are small compared to those across periods.} scene as a set of captures of the same spatial region acquired at discrete time intervals, where the scene may have undergone geometric or appearance changes between captures.
 Our key observation is that multi-period scene reconstruction is neither static nor smoothly dynamic — it is discrete in periods but shared in major structure.
 The majority of spatial content remains invariant across periods, while changes are independent, enabling the scene to be decoupleable.